clement-deltel/python-boilerplate/README.md

 ### Docker Compose

 1. Clone this repository.
-2. Fill in the `.env.template` file with your configuration.
+2. Fill in the `.env.schema` file with your configuration.
 3. Rename the file to `.env`.
 4. Run the application: